Lotus Cars: Formula One and motorsport

 In its early days, the company encouraged its customers to race its cars, and it first entered Formula One through its sister company Team Lotus in 1958.
 A Lotus Formula One car driven by Stirling Moss won the marque's first Grand Prix in 1960 at Monaco.
 Moss drove a Lotus 18 entered by privateer Rob Walker.
-Major success came in 1963 with the Lotus 25, which – with Jim Clark driving – won Team Lotus its first F1 World Constructors' Championship.
-Clark's untimely death – he crashed a Formula Two Lotus 48 in April 1968 after his rear tyre failed in a turn in Hockenheim – was a severe blow to the team and to Formula One.
-He was the dominant driver in the dominant car and remains an inseparable part of Lotus's early years.
-That year's championship was won by Clark's teammate, Graham Hill.
+Major success came in 1963 with the Lotus 25, which, with Jim Clark driving, won Team Lotus its first F1 World Constructors' Championship.
+Clark was killed in April 1968 when the rear tyre of his Formula Two Lotus 48 failed while making a turn at a race in Hockenheim.
+His death was a severe blow to the team and to Formula One, as he had been the dominant driver of Lotus's early years.
+That year's championship was won by Clark's teammate Graham Hill.

-Team Lotus is credited with making the mid-engined layout popular for IndyCars, developing the first monocoque Formula One chassis, and the integration of the engine and transaxle as chassis components.
-Team Lotus was also among the pioneers in Formula One in adding wings and shaping the undersurface of the car to create downforce, as well as the first to move radiators to the sides of the car to aid in aerodynamic performance and inventing active suspension.
+Team Lotus is credited with making the mid-engine layout popular for IndyCars, developing the first monocoque Formula One chassis and integrating the engine and transaxle as chassis components.
+Team Lotus was among the pioneers in Formula One in adding wings and shaping the undersurface of the car to create downforce.
+It invented active suspension and was the first to move radiators to the sides of the car to improve aerodynamic performance.

-Even after Chapman's death, until the late 1980s, Team Lotus continued to be a major player in Formula One.
-Ayrton Senna drove for the team from 1985 to 1987, winning twice in each year and achieving 17 pole positions.
-By the company's last Formula One race in 1994, the cars were no longer competitive.
-Team Lotus constructed cars won a total of 79 Grand Prix races.
-During his lifetime Chapman saw Lotus beat Ferrari as the first Marque to achieve 50 Grand Prix victories, despite Ferrari having won their first nine years sooner.